oussema286/fordead_package/docs/Tutorial/08_create_graphs.md

 The second built-in visualisation tool allows to visualize for a particular pixel the time series of the vegetation index with the associated model, the anomaly detection threshold and the associated detections.

-### Creating graphs showing the time series evolution at pixel level
+### Creating graphs of time series evolution at pixel level

-This tool creates figures showing:
+This tool creates figures that present:
 - the vegetation index value for each SENTINEL-2 acquisition
 - the corresponding seasonal model
 - the threshold used for anomaly detection